sumnerevans/sumnerevans.com/content/posts/software-engineering/stop-using-conventional-commits.md

 is self-evident.
 For the Linux kernel, the subsystem is the natural scope.
 For Go projects, the package path is the natural scope.
 For a project using a microservice architecture, the microservice name is the natural scope.

+Here are some examples of projects and their commit format guidelines.

 | Project                                                                                         | Format                   | Example                                                                                                                  |
 | :---------------------------------------------------------------------------------------------- | :----------------------- | :----------------------------------------------------------------------------------------------------------------------- |